paulmurdoch19/amanuensis/README.md

 3) Inside compose-services run ```docker compose up``` to start all services of the gen3 stack.

 4) Open a shell to the amanuensis:test container.
 Navigate to /amanuensis/amanuensis and run ```bash watch-files.sh```.
 This will watch for files changes in this directory and re-run the uwsgi command every time there is a file change, which will ensure that changes are reflected in the container almost immediatelly.

+## Debugging

+Once you run ```bash watch-files.sh``` most of the output will show in that same terminal window.
+Information about HTTP requests--method, URL, etc.--will continue to show up in the Docker logs.

+## Development Tools

+The Docker.dev file installs inotify-tools to allow the watch-files.sh script to check for file changes.
+In addtition, it will run bash, instead of the container default, sh, and install vim.